cabintech/FXCoreMP/README.md

 of this processor, an attempt was made to leverage the C preprocessor for this purpose.
 Shortcomings of that approach inspired the creation of this preprocessor specifically designed for the FXCore assembly language.

-As of V1.1, it also adds an optional [Target Of Operation Notation (TOON)](doc/toon.md) alternative assembler syntax.
+As of V1.1, the FXCoreMP processor also supports an optional [Target Of Operation Notation (TOON)](doc/toon.md) alternative assembler syntax.
+The TOON syntax can be freely mixed with FXCore assembler syntax and can greatly increase the readability and intuitive understanding of FXCore assembler source code.
+See the [TOON](doc/toon.md) page for details.

-This processor reads an FXCore assembler source file (usually named "*.fxc") and writes an output file which is a modified version of the input.
+FXCoreMP reads an FXCore assembler source file (usually named "*.fxc") and writes an output file which is a modified version of the input.
 Modifications are made by the processing of macro statements in the source file.
 The FXCoreMP processor is a textual substitution system, it does not evaluate mathematical expressions or perform higher level functions.
 Although the macro nesting and arguments can be elaborate, ultimately it results